Constant Content is one of the best places to sell your writing and make some relatively easy money. Why not try it?

 Bear in mind when you set your price, Constant Content will expect their cut.
 Their cut is rather high at 35 percent, but since they have a reputation as the place to go to buy quality content, I feel that's OK.
 You can set your account to pay monthly or fortnightly via PayPal once you've reached the minimum threshold of $5.

 Do They Sell?

 In my experience, the answer is yes, or it's probably more realistic to say around 80 percent of what is on there sells.
 Some articles sell very quickly.
 I wrote a piece the other day, put it on the platform for $70, and it sold in 2 days.
 Usually, you have to wait a while longer.
 Sometimes you will have to wait months for a piece to go.

 If you're using Constant Content in this way and just want to write about anything as the inspiration strikes, then you will usually have to wait for your piece to sell, and Constant Content, therefore, isn't the place to make money fast.
 A lot of the time, it feels like an investment.
 The secret is obviously volume.

 If you accept that 80 percent of your stuff will go eventually, the more you have in your CC catalogue, the more of a return you can expect.
 As long as you're not desperate for cash immediately, you can view it as money in the bank.

 Constant Content has a requests feature which allows clients to request work.
 You can then apply by submitting an article or explaining your credentials in the in-house text box.

-This is a good way to establish regular clients and many CC users have used this method.
-I'm yet to try it as I've tended to opt for the writing articles on anything method while under inspiration.
+This is a good way to establish regular clients, and many CC users have used this method.
+I'm yet to try it as I've tended to opt for writing articles on anything method while under inspiration.
 But I will certainly give it a try and report back.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.